Authentication

 • Store keys in env vars or a secret manager, never in committed code.
 The MCP server reads GRAPH_SERVICE_API_KEY from its environment — see MCP Installation.

-• Rotate keys when team members leave or after any suspected exposure.
-Contact us to revoke + re-issue.
+• Rotate keys when team members leave or after any suspected exposure — revoke and re-create in the dashboard; revocation takes effect immediately.